OatmealDome/SplatoonUtilities/OctoSFX/README.md

 ## Credits

 * bkool999 for creating OctoSFX
-* seresaa for being quality control
+* seresaa for being quality control and for the new AIO
 * NWPlayer123 for Octohax
+* Nefarious for contributions to the AIO
 * PhantoCrystal for obtaining the Octoling SFX
 * amibu for helping out
-* OatmealDome for writing the guide and releasing geckiine
+* OatmealDome for writing the guide, releasing geckiine and contributions to the AIO